 #CardCorner: 1973 Topps Jim Kaat

-Jim Kaat has not thrown a pitch in a major league game in 33 years, but I can still picture the unusual pitching motion that he used at the tail-end of his career.
+Jim Kaat has not thrown a pitch in a major league game in decades, but I can still picture the unusual pitching motion that he used at the tail-end of his career.
 It was a three-quarters delivery featuring virtually no windup and the smallest of leg kicks, a delivery that happened so fast that he was often accused of quick-pitching hitters.
 Even in his earlier years, Kaat’s fuller-bodied motion, which did feature a windup, was also accompanied by a mechanical precision, one that he could repeat over and over.
 It’s no wonder that Kaat’s career lasted a marathon of a quarter century with only a couple of brief stays on the disabled list.

 Of course, no part of that pitching motion is evident on his 1973 Topps card.
 For one of the first times in its history, Topps decided to have some fun and show a pitcher taking an at-bat as a hitter.
 Topps had introduced action shots of players only two years earlier, so action cards remained a novelty at that point in time.
 This kind of action shot has become commonplace in recent years, but in 1973, it was practically unheard for a card to showcase a pitcher’s hitting prowess - or lack thereof.